btcven/locha-mesh-chat/documents/configuration/macOS.md

 <img src="files/SDK_selection.png" width="75%">

-- Select the package for the platform what do you want to install
+- Select the package for the platform that you want to install, Locha Mesh Chat is intended to be used on affordable mobile devices, and can be installed in Android KitKat 4.4, it also can be installed in the latest Android versions.

-In the tab SDK manager select ex Android 4.4 (KitKat) `API Level: 19'
+In the tab SDK manager select e.g. `Android 4.4 (KitKat)`-`API Level: 19'

 ### 3. Configure the ANDROID_HOME environment variable